 When it comes to typical vehicle access applications, most recommendations opt for an UHF solution.
 Within the vehicle identification area, UHF has a strong position because of the possibilities of reading vehicles on several meters using cost effective passive identifiers (without batteries).

-For most vehicle access applications, Nedap has developed the uPASS Reach, a UHF RFID reader for long-range vehicle identification.
-Based on passive UHF technology (± 900 MHz), vehicles are identified up to 7 meters (23 feet).
-Based on the following key elements, the uPASS Reach is extremely suitable because:
+For most vehicle access applications, Nedap introduces the uPASS Go, a UHF RFID reader designed for cost-effective, long-range vehicle identification.
+Operating on passive UHF technology (± 900 MHz), it identifies vehicles at distances of up to 10 meters (33 feet)*.
+Its advanced design and feature set make the uPASS Go an excellent choice for applications like car parks, gated communities, and staff parking zones.

 Cost-effective choice for typical vehicle access applications